 Emerging Technologies Terminology — A Living Guide

 Geoengineering is an evolving concept, which encompasses multiple and often controversial technologies.
 This guide aims to alert newcomers to some of the pitfalls and complexities in using various terms and expressions, which can lead to miscommunication, and is intended as a supplement to our Glossary.

 We start with the primary terms used in the geoengineering conversation, and then move onto associated terms with similar challenges.
 This is a living guide to an active debate; C2G2 will most likely alter or add to these definitions over time.
 Outside input is welcome.

 Core Geoengineering Terms

 The IPCC in its fifth assessment report (AR5) defined Geoengineering as “a broad set of methods and technologies that aim to deliberately alter the climate system in order to alleviate the impacts of climate change”.
 Other definitions include that given by the Royal Society’s influential 2009 Report: “the deliberate large-scale manipulation of the planetary environment to counteract anthropogenic climate change”, in which scale and intentionality are essential elements.

-Geoengineering is an umbrella term, generally understood to include both Carbon Removal and Solar Geoengineering technologies.
+Geoengineering is an umbrella term, generally understood to include both Carbon Dioxide Removal and Solar Radiation Modification technologies.
 Other terms used to describe these technologies include climate geoengineering, climate intervention, and climate engineering.

 In practice, however, the use of the word Geoengineering can be problematic, as it encompasses a wide variety of technologies which pose different challenges.
-In particular, there are differing views on whether (or which) Carbon Removal technologies should be described as Geoengineering.
+In particular, there are differing views on whether (or which) Carbon Dioxide Removal technologies should be described as Geoengineering.

 Geoengineering also contains an implicit assumption that it is possible to engineer the climate, which may underplay the complexity of the earth system.
 For some, the term Geoengineering evokes broad concerns about humanity overstepping its limits.
 Many consider its promotion or discussion to contain a stigma.
 Geoengineering is widely used by Chemtrail Conspiracy theorists, who have adopted social media tags such as #geoengineering as an organizing tool.